silnrsi/grcompiler/README.md

     ```
     CMake will automatically detect your build system and generate a project for
     that.
 You may wish to specify a build system other than the automatically
-    detected one, for examples if you have multiple versions of Visual Studio
+    detected one, for example, if you have multiple versions of Visual Studio
-    installed or other toolchains such as MinGW you wish build under.
+    installed or other toolchain such as MinGW you wish build under.
 To do this
     pass the `-G <generator name>` option to the initial cmake configuration call,
     for example for Visual Studio 8:
     ```
     cmake -G "Visual Studio 12 2013" -DCMAKE_BUILD_TYPE=Release ..
     ```

-    or for MinGW
+    or for MinGW:
     ```
     cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE:STRING=Release ..
     ```